ebekkers/gsplinets/README.md

 ## Spline G-CNNs

 This repository contains the source code accompanying the paper "B-Spline CNNs on Lie Groups" which is published ICLR 2020 (https://openreview.net/forum?id=H1gBhkBFDH).
+The experiments performed in this paper are based on the `gsplinets_tf` library found in this repository.
+The full set of experiments can be reproduced using the scripts of the accompanying repository which can be found in the directory `experiments`.

 ## Folder structure
 The folder structure is as follows:

-* The main library is found in the folder `gsplinets`.
+* `gsplinets_tf` contains the main tensorflow library.

-* See `demo` for short jupyter notebook demo's on how to use the the code.
+* `demo` includes some short jupyter notebook demo's on how to use the the code.

-* Also see `docs` for the documentation of the layer interfaces.
+* `docs` contains basic documentation of the layer interfaces.

-The paper also describes a series of experiments.
-The scripts that produce the results of the paper, and which are based on the library present in this repo, will appear soon in a separate repository.
+* `experiments` contains the scripts to run the experiments of the ICLR 2020 publication.

 ## Dependencies